In Honor of

 Well, lets stop beating around the proverbial bush and get down to the proverbial brass tacks.

 From DP Review…

-The original spacing and layout of the photographs used in this post were changed once the theme of this blog was changed in July 2017.
-I don’t have the time to go back and fix the photo layout and spacing of all thousands of photos used in the hundreds of old posts prior to the theme change…but I’m sure you will still get the intent of the original post.
+Note 1: The original spacing and layout of the photographs used in this post were changed once the theme of this blog was changed to a zine format.
+I don’t have the time to go back and fix the thousands of photos used in hundreds of old posts…but I’m sure you will still get the message.

 protocollie (Max Pollack)

 Street photography – getting started, dealing with nerves

 I’ve read lots (lots) of articles, threads, etc. about street photography, both from an artistic side and from a psychological side, and I still find I’m having trouble getting started.